Readiness for Inspection/Maintenance (I/M) test

 Car phone or CB radio

-When installing a CB, ham radio or car phone in your INFINITI, be sure to observe the following precautions; otherwise, the new equipment may adversely affect the engine control system and other elect ...
+When installing a car phone or a CB radio in your vehicle, be sure to observe the following cautions, otherwise the new equipment may adversely affect the electronic control modules and electronic con ...